 WEL Research Institute

-Supporting strategic basic research of excellence and the translation of disruptive innovations into an impact in health and sustainable transition.
+Supporting strategic research and the translation of disruptive innovations for a societal and economic impact :

-Supporting strategic basic research of excellence and the translation of disruptive innovations into an impact in health and sustainable transition.
+Supporting strategic research and the translation of disruptive innovations for a societal and economic impact :

 The WEL Research Institute supports strategic basic research through programmes emanating from the universities of the Wallonia-Brussels Federation.
 Their selection and financial management are carried out via the FRFS, a specialised fund of the FNRS.